 And then there were five.
-Come April 2017, THE Alliance will be one of the three major shipping alliances setting sail.
+In April 2017, THE Alliance formed one of the three major shipping alliances setting sail following a musical chair reshuffle.
 Short for Transport High-Efficiency Alliance, it consists of Germany’s Hapag-Lloyd (with UASC), Japan’s MOL, K Line and NYK Line, and Taiwan’s Yang Ming Line.
 The ocean freight grouping was left one short following the collapse of South Korea’s Hanjin Shipping.

-Last November, the group announced details of its route network and port calls.
-It’s set to last five years and includes a 240-vessel strong fleet.
-It will provide 32 services on all key east-west trades, including 13 transpacific routes and 6 Asia-North Europe loops.
+The alliance is set to last five years and includes a 240-vessel strong fleet.
+It will provide 32 services on all key east-west trades, including 13 transpacific routes and 6 Asia-Europe loops.
 Under the agreement, members can share vessels, charter and exchange spaces on each other’s ships.
 The group is also enhancing its Mediterranean to the US East Coast routes by partnering with Israel’s ZIM Line.

 “The unique product will feature enhanced port coverage in Asia, North America, Europe including the Mediterranean as well as Middle East.
 The network of THE Alliance will ensure frequent sailings, high reliability and very attractive transit times for all shippers in the East-West trade lanes.”

 - THE Alliance statement

 Here’s a quick look at THE Alliance’s offerings.

 THE Alliance falls short in terms of market share - its 16.5% against the 25.6% owned by the Ocean Alliance.
 But together, these two groupings are going head on against market leaders Maersk and MSC, who form the 2M Alliance with a 29.6% market share.
 South Korea’s HMM had been due to join, but will instead enter a 2M+H strategic cooperation with the duo.